testit-tms/api-client-python/README.md

 ## Configuration

-To use client you need to provide configuration to `Client`:
+To use client you need to provide configuration to `Api`:
 ```py
 from testit_api_client.api import Api

 requests = Api(url, private_token, proxy=proxy)
 ```

-After configuration is done you can access different clients from `Client` object and then use methods to control Test IT.
+After configuration is done you can access different clients from `Api` object and then use methods to control Test IT.

 ## Examples